MHickey2/EssenChelle-Oils/README.md

 - The theme of the site is easy to understand and it is easy to navigate through the site content easily.

 - The user will be able to use the search facility to find specific products by category or word search.
-- The user when logged in will be able to buy Products in the EssenChelle range.
+- The user will be able to buy Products in the EssenChelle range.
-- The user will be able to maintain a profile on the site and can update their Profile details.
+- The user will be able to maintain a profile on the site and can update their Profile details easily.
 - The user will be able to avail of discount and offers within the site.
 - The user will be able to view blogs and can add comments for individual blogs.
 - The user can see full details for individual products and if logged in they can leave reviews.
 - The user can contact the site owner with queries and suggestions.
+- The user when logged in can choose their favourite products and these can be stored within the site.
+- The user will be able to sign up for a regular newsletter.

 <br>